-According to aMay 2016 National Insurance Crime Bureau report, Colorado had the second highest number of hail claims in the United States from 2013-2015 (182,591), second only to Texas.
+According to an RMIIA hail report, Colorado had the second-highest number of hail claims in the United States from 2013-2015 (182,591), second only to Texas.
 Colorado\'s damaging hail season is considered to be from mid-April to mid-September.
 Colorado\'s Front Range is located in the heart of "Hail Alley," which receives the highest frequency of large hail in North America and most of the world, so residents usually can count on three or four catastrophic (defined as at least $25 million in insured damage) hailstorms every year.

 In the last 10 years, hailstorms have caused more than $3 billion in insured damage in Colorado.
-As a result, up to one-half of your homeowners insurance premium may be going toward hail and wind damage costs.
+As a result, up to one-half of your homeowner's insurance premium may be going toward hail and wind damage costs.
 If you carry comprehensive coverage on your auto policy, hail damage is covered by almost all insurance companies.
-Comprehensive insurance is optional, but if you live in a hail prone area, the insurance industry recommends this coverage.
-After a hail storm take the following steps:
+Comprehensive insurance is optional, but if you live in a hail-prone area, the insurance industry recommends this coverage.
+After a hail storm takes the following steps:

 - Check your car for dents and broken or cracked glass.